reimagined/resolve/packages/create-resolve-app/README.md

 * [Aggregates and Read Models](../resolve-scripts/src/template#️-aggregates-and-read-models)
 * [Configuration Files](../resolve-scripts/src/template#-configuration-files)

-This user guide copy is added to your project folder as the `Readme.md` file.
+A copy of the user guide is added to your project folder as the `Readme.md` file.